-Having air conditioning doesn't just keep you and your family comfortably cool and dry.
-It can also protect your home.
-Since heat and humidity can swell wood furniture, flooring, molding, and structural beams, this can eventually cause damage to your home.
-Summer weather also makes basements damp and can spread mold or mildew.
-Thus, investing in a new energy efficient air conditioning system can be a complex process.
-Fundamentally, the best air conditioning system for your home is one that handles your home's heat load efficiently for the least cost.
+Investing in a new energy efficient air conditioning system can be a complex process.
+Fundamentally, the best air conditioning system is one that handles your home's heat load efficiently for the least cost.
 However, a poor installation can cost you more in the long run, so you shouldn't trust just anyone with the high voltage electrical and gas burning equipment in your home.
-A guy with a truck might be cheap, but when it comes to the safety and quality of his work, your family probably can't afford it.
+A guy with a truck off the street might be cheap, but when it comes to the safety and quality of his work, your family probably can't afford it.
 You want a professional job done right the first time.

-Matching the right system to your home's needs begins with a visit from a Direct Energy HVAC expert.
-These pros have years of training and are experienced with current equipment.
-They can tell you about different cooling options for your home and how each will work with your home's heating system.
+Matching the right system to your home's needs begins with a visit from an experienced HVAC expert.
+Ideally you want someone with years of training and experienced with current equipment who can tell you about different cooling options for your home and how each will work with your home's heating system.
 These experts can design and recommend the right energy efficient cooling system to reduce your home energy usage and save you money.